megamorf/Powershell-ServiceWatch/README.md

 Get-ServiceWatchVersion is the only function that can be run without having to create a session with `New-ServiceWatchSession` first.

-Functions can be runs as follows:
+Functions can be run as follows:

 ```powershell
 $session = New-ServiceWatchSession -cn srvmgt025